pgier/maven-dependency-management-extension/README.md

 to cause the overrides to ignore dependencies that are in the current reactor, however this problem could still occur when attempting to build a single module of a multi-module build.

+### Multiple versions of a single dependency

+Some complex projects use more than one version of a single dependency across different modules.
+For example, this could be useful in testing compatibility between multiple versions of an API.
+This extension does not currently allow multiple versions to be used for a single dependency.